-

 Leave a comment

-The WEGOHEALTH Activist Writing Challenge Day 1 “What drives you to write about your health?
+“What drives you to write about your health?
 What do you want other Health Activists to know about your condition and your activism?
 Reflect on this for 15-20 minutes without stopping…GO!”
-The thing … Continue reading
+The thing that drives me to write about my … Continue reading

 Posted in brain cancer, brain injury, Brain injury radio, brain tumor, caregiving, coping skills, dementia, disability, family, human interest, humanity, life changing, life changing events, motivational, people, self, thought provoking, tindle, traumatic brain injury